 When you use an unordered iterable to provide the fields to a namedtuple

 , you can get unexpected results.
-In the above example, the coordinate names are swapped, which might not be right for your use case.
+In the example above, the coordinate names are swapped, which might not be right for your use case.

-You can use any valid Python identifier for the field names, except for:
+You can use any valid Python identifier for the field names, with two important exceptions:

 - Names starting with an underscore (